Enhancing User-Feedback Driven Requirements Prioritization: Threats to Validity

+The internal validity of the RQ1 experiments could be affected by our choice of extracting review data with a one-release-cycle buffer ahead of requirements data.
+This avoids solving a prioritization instance without any review data.
+A related decision is our use of cumulative reviews, rather than selecting only recent ones.
+While our rationale is to maintain a broad time range to capture both short-term and long-term trends of requirements evolution and integration of user feedback, determining the optimal amount of review data to exploit in prioritization is beyond the scope of our current work.
+Keep in mind that, for each prioritization instance, our experiments of ReFeed and iReFeed have used the same amounts of review and requirements data.
+As a result, the comparisons reported in RQ1 reflect the differences between ReFeed and iReFeed.

+The RQ1 results are based on the four real-world datasets that we have curated.
+Due to the threats to external validity, it would be too strong to claim iReFeed's better performance over ReFeed on other prioritization instances (e.g., the software applications outside the video conferencing, word processing, and social networking domains).
+In terms of transparency and reliability, we share our datasets, along with our implementations and experimental results, in \url{https://doi.org/10.5281/zenodo.18881986} to facilitate replication and expansion.

-Our study presented in this section has several limitations.
+Our study for RQ3 has several limitations.
 From the construct validity perspective, we use an individual search algorithm's solutions shared within the reference Pareto front to evaluate that algorithm's performance.
 While Finkelstein \emph{et al.}~\cite{Finkelstein-REJ09} have used the same evaluative construct, there exist other measures, such as convergence and hypervolume~\cite{Zhang-TOSEM18}, which could be considered in future assessments.
-We believe the internal validity is high, as the search results reported in this section are based on the same parameter setting for both the baseline and the iReFeed NSGA-II algorithms.
+We believe the internal validity is high, as the search results reported for RQ3 are based on the same parameter setting for both the baseline and the iReFeed NSGA-II algorithms.
 Thus, the different shares of the reference Pareto front must be caused by the ``requires'' pairs exploited in iReFeed NSGA-II.
 Our results may not generalize to other datasets or SBSE algorithms---a threat to the external validity.
-With the encouraging initial results obtained here, we are positive that iReFeed is amenable to be integrated into other metaheuristic search techniques like the two-archive algorithm~\cite{Finkelstein-REJ09} or even hyper-heuristic search methods~\cite{Zhang-TOSEM18}.
+With the encouraging initial results obtained for RQ3, we are positive that iReFeed is amenable to be integrated into other metaheuristic search techniques like the two-archive algorithm~\cite{Finkelstein-REJ09} or even hyper-heuristic search methods~\cite{Zhang-TOSEM18}.